Most interesting landmarks of Indonesia

 - DENIS bank in Bandung – West Java.
 Once innovative highrise bank building in Art Deco style, constructed in 1936.

-- Metropole – Jakarta.
+- Metropole – Java, Jakarta.
 The largest Art Deco style building complex in Jakarta, constructed in 1932 – 1949.
 Consists of three buildings, one is movie theater.

 - Savoy Homann Bidakara Hotel – West Java, Bandung.
 Innovative Art Deco style hotel, built in 1939.
 Well preserved interiors and furniture.